 Recently, musician Da Brat announced she was expecting her first baby with wife Judy.
 But she revealed a long path to get there, since she went through IVF and a miscarriage before this pregnancy.
 Then, before this successful pregnancy, she surgically removed both fibroids and polyps.
 Afterward, she underwent an embryo transfer and is now pregnant at 48!

-While not technically necessary, Da Brat's decision to remove her fibroids prior to pregnancy seems wise.
-After all, if you get pregnant while you have fibroids, your fetus could be affected, as we already mentioned.
+While not technically necessary, Bozoma and Da Brat's decisions to remove their fibroids prior to pregnancy seems wise.
+After all, if you get pregnant while you have fibroids, your fetus could be affected.
 Previous data showed that fibroids increase your risk for miscarriage, early labor, placental abruption, cesarean sections and post-delivery bleeding.
 Plus, this meta-analysis shows that having fibroids during pregnancy makes it more likely that your baby will remain in the breach position.

 But it's not all bad news!
-Luckily, evidence still suggests that 90% of participants in a study following 120 women with large fibroids in their first trimester ended in successful deliveries.
-(Even though the fibroids kept growing during the second trimester.)
+One study found that 90% of the 120 participants enjoyed successful deliveries, even though they had large fibroids in their first trimesters that kept growing during the second trimester.)

 In this specific study, researchers divided participants into four groups.
 One group received a cervical procedure and targeted progesterone therapy.
 Another group received both treatments and a myomectomy.
 (That's a surgery to remove individual fibroids.)
 Then, a third group only received progesterone therapy.
 And the fourth group of women only received traditional maternal medical care.